ibm-cloud-docs/containers/cli-ks-plugin-v2.md

-Extra components for Istio, including Grafana, Jaeger, and Kiali.
+Update the extra Istio components (Grafana, Jaeger, Kiali) to a newer version.
 {: shortdesc}

 ```sh